 3. Child Custody

 Marital counseling is important when you are planning to separate or divorce.
 It helps in adjusting to the changes in the relationship.
 Having a qualified professional to steer the conversations and provide objective feedback can be instrumental in an amicable separation.
 This is especially important when a couple is fighting over their children’s custody.
-You can also unpack all the emotional distress that this sensitive issue can cause in a safe place.
-These counseling sessions are made mandatory by the court in a few cases.
+Ronald suggests, “In this situation, it can help parents with co-parenting and keeping children out of the middle of the adult conflict.
+Therapy is usually done separately (the couple does not sit in the same room) and the focus is on the child – doing what is best and most beneficial for the kids.”

 Infidelity can cause deep-seated resentment in a relationship.
 Often, people stonewall their cheating partners, which can be detrimental to the future of the relationship.
 Despite learning of the affair, there are a lot of questions surrounding the experience that the couples need to delve into without losing their temper or composure.
 Marital counseling offers the necessary tools and strategies to deal with such situations.
 It can also help you figure out if you want to stay together or go your separate ways.